LiangliangNan/PolyFit/ReadMe.txt

 ====================================================================================================

 Run PolyFit
-      Download executable/binary files (tested on 64-bit Windows 10):
+    - Download executable/binary files (tested on 64-bit Windows 10):
       https://github.com/LiangliangNan/PolyFit/releases
       Note: The release available might not be the latest stable one.
 I recommend building PolyFit from the source code (see below).
+    - Follow the hints on the screen to produce your results.
       Our algorithm consists of few major steps.
-This demo version provides a user interface with a few buttons (with numbered icons) corresponding to these steps.
-Please follow the hints on the screen to produce your results.
+This demo version provides a user interface with a few buttons (with numbered icons) and screen hints corresponding to these steps.

 About the solvers
       Two solvers (Gurobi and lp_solve) are available in PolyFit.
 The Gurobi solver is more reliable and is always your first choice.
 The open source lp_solve solver can only solve tiny problems.
 It is too slow and may not guarantee to succeed.
 For example the data "000-bld_02", Gurobi takes only 0.02 seconds, while lp_solve 15 minutes.
-      For your convenience, the dynamic library of Gurobi is included in this distribution, but you may still need to obtain a license from
+      For your convenience, the dynamic library of Gurobi is included in this distribution, but you may still need to obtain a license (free for academic use) from
       https://user.gurobi.com/download/licenses/free-academic.
-      The academic license for Gurobi is free.

 About the timing
       This implementation incorporates a progress logger into the user interface.
 Thus, running times should be (slightly) longer than what has been reported in our paper.